mrmans0n/compose-rules/docs/rules.md

 ### Content slots should not be reused in branching code

-Content slot parameters should not be disposed and recomposed when the parent composable changes, structurally or visually (changes that are typically due to branching code).
+Content slots should not be disposed and recomposed when the parent composable changes due to branching code.

-Developers should ensure that the lifecycle of visible slot parameter composables either matches the lifecycle of the composable accepting the slot or is connected to the slot's visibility within the viewport.
+Ensure that the lifecycle of slot composables matches the lifecycle of the parent composable or is tied to visibility within the viewport.

-To ensure proper behavior, you could either:
+To ensure proper behavior:

 - Use `remember { movableContentOf { ... } }` to make sure the content is preserved correctly; or
 - Create a custom layout where the internal state of the slot is preserved.